zanuka/leaderport-core-ui/README.md

 - design, architecture, and implementation examples can be found in [Front-end Details](./docs/frontend-details.md)
 - detailed information on Pinia and PiniaColada, refer to [Front-end State Management](./docs/state-management.md)
-- for installing and configuring the front-end, please refer to our [Front-end Setup Guide](./docs/frontend-setup.md)
 - integration patterns can be found in [TanStack + Hono Integration](./docs/tanstack-hono.md)

 ## Tech Stack Details